-Use Schedule E (Form 1040 or 1040-SR), Supplemental Income and Loss, to report the estate's or trust's share of income or (losses) from rents, royalties, partnerships, S corporations, other estates and trusts, and REMICs.
-Also use Schedule E (Form 1040 or 1040-SR) to report farm rental income and expenses based on crops or livestock produced by a tenant.
+Use Schedule E (Form 1040), Supplemental Income and Loss, to report the estate's or trust's share of income or (losses) from rents, royalties, partnerships, S corporations, other estates and trusts, and REMICs.
+Also use Schedule E (Form 1040) to report farm rental income and expenses based on crops or livestock produced by a tenant.
 Enter the net profit or (loss) from Schedule E on line 5.
-See the Instructions for Schedule E (Form 1040 or 1040-SR) for reporting requirements.
+See the Instructions for Schedule E (Form 1040) for reporting requirements.